Gressling/sproclib/docs/source/api/index.rst

 3. Practice with :doc:`../examples` for hands-on learning

 **For Experienced Users:**
-1. Review :doc:`../migration` for upgrading from legacy code
-2. Explore :doc:`optimization_package` for advanced features
+1. Explore :doc:`optimization_package` for advanced features
-3. Consult :doc:`utilities_package` for specialized tools
+2. Consult :doc:`utilities_package` for specialized tools

 **For Developers:**
 1. See :doc:`../contributing` for development guidelines